wp-plugins/wp-latex/readme.txt

 == Change Log ==

 = 1.1 =
-* Bug Fix: tmpnam() can return an error on some setups when called with a null parameter.
+* Bug Fix: `tmpnam()` can return an error on some setups when called with a null parameter.
-  Use "/tmp" instead (it should fall back to the system's temp directory).
+  Use `/tmp` instead (it should fall back to the system's temp directory).
 Props Marin Saric.
 * Bug Fix: Additional entity -> ASCII cleaning.
 Props Marin Saric.
 * No longer requires the FauxML plugin.